JamesJoly/DGSEA/docs/about.markdown

 permalink: /about/
 ---

-Differential Gene Set Enrihcment Analysis (DGSEA) is an adaptation of the original [Gene Set Enrichment Analysis](https://www.gsea-msigdb.org/gsea/index.jsp) algorithm from the
+Differential Gene Set Enrichment Analysis (DGSEA) is an adaptation of the original [Gene Set Enrichment Analysis](https://www.gsea-msigdb.org/gsea/index.jsp) algorithm from the
 Broad Institute / MIT.
 It is a computational method that determines whether two <i>a priori</i> sets of genes show statistically significant differences between two biological states.

 {:refdef: style="text-align: center;"}